Sons of Sa’ar? Israel’s Next Generation Frigates

 - ThyssenKrupp Marine Systems – Blohm+Voss Class MEKO® CSL Light Frigate.
 Modular design with a payload bay.

 - DID – Korea’s New Coastal Frigates: the FFX Incheon Class.
 About 2,300t full displacement.
 Hyundai and Daewoo can go much bigger, of course, all the way up to their 4,800t KDX-II and 10,000+ tonne KDX-III destroyers that serve with the ROKN.
-They’ll also be working on an FFX Batch II class that’s expected to be larger, upgrade the radar, and add Mk.41 VLS cells.
+They’ll also be working on an FFX Batch II class that’s expected to be larger, with an upgraded radar and Mk.41 VLS cells.

 Background: Ship Systems

 - IAI – ELM-2258 ALPHA: Advanced Lightweight Phased Array Naval Radar.
 Significantly smaller than MF-STAR, uses a single rotating face.
 An upgrade for Sa’ar 4.5 FACs.

 - Wikipedia – Gabriel (missile).
-Israel currently fields the Mk.IV, and they’ve exported successive versions around the world.
+Israel currently fields the Mk.IV (200 km range), and they’ve exported successive versions around the world.

 - IAI – Advanced Naval Attack Missile.
 Effectively, the Gabriel Mk.V, but different enough to merit its own designation.

 - DID – India & Israel’s Barak-8 SAM Development Project(s).
 Barak-8 is already being retrofitted to the Sa’ar 5 Eilat Class, along with an MF-STAR radar.

 News and Views

 - Defense Update (Oct 14/12) – Israel Navy to Modernize Hetz Class Missile Boats with a New Radar.
 The Sa’ar 4.5 will get the EL/M-2258 ALPHA S-Band, electronically-steered, software-defined radar.
 It uses a number of MF-STAR technologies, but is adapted for small ships.